3476 S University Dr

 Davie- Westside Regional's off-site emergency room in Broward County

 Our ERs provide the greater Fort Lauderdale area with immediate 24-hour care with two convenient locations in Davie and in Plantation.
-Our emergency rooms are open 24 hours a day, seven days a week.
+Our free standing emergency room in Davie will be closing from 6:00pm to 7:00pm for the foreseeable future.

 At each of our ER locations, you will find: